Barrychen825/chen-portfolio/final_project2.md

   3. They all said that I want to persuade people to wear N95 respirator.
 This is not exactly accurate as I want people to wear N95 respirator during winter.
   4. Some said that the "story" is not really a story, and it is merely spitting out facts.
 And since COVID-19 is far from US, and influenza has vaccination, then why do they need to wear respirator?
 One person stated that I present the most serious COVID-19 first, and then claims that it is not important, weakens the persuasion.
   5. Respirator
-  6. The person in Irvine, California still says that it is unnecessary to wear respirator because nothing is affecting Irvine, and she has taken a flu vaccination shot.
+  6. The person in Irvine, California still says that it is unnecessary to wear respirator because nothing is affecting Irvine, and Irvine is too hot to get a flu.
 The international student in Heinz said that he still will not wear N95 because there is no source of COVID-19 in Pittsburgh, and he is afraid of being discriminated against according to multiple news coverage of people discriminating against Chinese wearing respirators.

   Building on the feedbacks, I altered my storyboard as follows:
-  I move the PM2.5 to the beginning, and present the health spending first to grab attention, and present PM2.5's damage to body using pictures to enhance my points.
+  For call to action, I explicitly stated "in winter" so the influenza becomes a valid benefit.
+I stopped trying to create literal story, and start a new storyboard to explicitly advertise the N95 respirator.
+I move the PM2.5 section to the first part.
+The more serious reasons for wearing respirators are moved behind so the seriousness gradually increases in the story.
+Sections are not really changed, but rather moved around in a different frame to make more sense.